Letter of Permission

 - Failure to provide the required documentation (transcript/confirmation of non-enrolment) by the document submission deadline will result in a grade of F being transferred to your University of Manitoba record.

 Some Faculties/Schools may stipulate minimum grade requirements on transfer beyond successful completion.
+Pass/Fail courses are not recognized by many programs for transfer credit consideration.

 You should note that the approval of a Letter of Permission does not constitute university endorsement of the safety of the proposed destination and any travel while on Letter of Permission is not authorized, funded, organized or administered by the University and as such is not considered to be a University sponsored activity.